issacorz/MFPS_CNN/README.md

             + tensorflow-gpu 1.14.0
 # USAGE
-Clone the repository or download compressed source code files Extract the data.rar in data and run ion_data_preprocessing.py which will generate train and test file
+Clone the repository or download compressed source code files.

+Extract the data.rar in data and run ion_data_preprocessing.py which will generate train and test file.

 	$ git clone https://github.com/issacorz/MFPS_CNN.git